feipenghhq/NPC/doc/CoreN.md

 The cpu core is divided into different modules based on the function.
 The major sub-components are IFU, IDU, and EXU.

-IFU is responsible of fetching the instructions from the memory.
-IDU is responsible for decoding the instruction and generating control signals.
-EXU is responsible for executing the instructions.
-The 3 modules are connected using valid- ready handshake.
-If a downstream logic need more clock cycles to complete an instruction, it will back-pressure the up- stream logic by de-asserting the ready signal.
-There is also a register file that contains the registers.
+- IFU is responsible of fetching the instructions from the memory.
+- IDU is responsible for decoding the instruction and generating control signals.
+It also contains Register File.
+- EXU is responsible for executing the instructions.
+It contains various execution units such as ALU, Memory Control.

+The 3 modules are connected using valid-ready handshake.
+If a downstream logic need more clock cycles to complete an instruction, it will back-pressure the up-stream logic by de-asserting the ready signal.

 Here are all the components in the design: